Palm oil: Nutrition, composition and health

+Key components

 Fatty acids

 Palm oil, like all fats, is composed of fatty acids, esterified with glycerol.
-Palm oil has an especially high concentration of saturated fat, specifically the 16-carbon saturated fatty acid, palmitic acid, to which it gives its name.
+Palm oil has an unusually high concentration of saturated fat, specifically the 16-carbon saturated fatty acid, palmitic acid, to which it gives its name.
 Monounsaturated oleic acid is also a major constituent of palm oil.
 Unrefined palm oil is a significant source of tocotrienol, part of the vitamin E family.

+The linoleic acid content of palm oil is about 6.4–15%.

 The approximate concentration of esterified fatty acids in palm oil is:

 Carotenes

 Red palm oil is rich in carotenes, such as alpha-carotene, beta-carotene and lycopene, which give it a characteristic dark red color.
 However, palm oil that has been refined, bleached and deodorized from crude palm oil (called "RBD palm oil") does not contain carotenes.

-Comparison to other vegetable oils

-Nutrition and health

-Contributing significant calories as a source of fat, palm oil is a food staple in many cuisines.
-On average globally, humans consumed 7.7 kg (17 lb) of palm oil per person in 2015.
-Although the relationship of palm oil consumption to disease risk has been previously assessed, the quality of the clinical research specifically assessing palm oil effects has been generally poor.
-Consequently, research has focused on the deleterious effects of palm oil and palmitic acid consumption as sources of saturated fat content in edible oils, leading to conclusions that palm oil and saturated fats should be replaced with polyunsaturated fats in the diet.

-A 2015 meta-analysis and 2017 advisory from the American Heart Association indicated that palm oil is among foods supplying dietary saturated fat which increases blood levels of LDL cholesterol and increased risk of cardiovascular diseases, leading to recommendations for reduced use or elimination of dietary palm oil in favor of consuming unhydrogenated vegetable oils.